 Unlike criminal justice, civil law is what happens when people ask the court to insert itself into a dispute between two people.

-The fact that criminal law is mostly written down somewhere is a huge fucking contrast with civil law in the United States, which isn’t normally written into the statutes.
-Most of the general principles and major practice areas in civil law are solely based on the common-law, meaning we’re suing people for shit in 2018 based on legal principles that were laid down two, three, or four hundred years ago.
+The fact that criminal law is mostly written down somewhere is a huge contrast with civil law in the United States, which isn’t normally written into the statutes.
+Most of the general principles and major practice areas in civil law are solely based on the common-law, meaning we’re suing people for things in 2018 based on legal principles that were laid down two, three, or four hundred years ago.
 This means that our case law when it comes to civil matters is going to vary wildly based on where a case is being heard, as every jurisdiction (read, state) is going to have a different history when it comes to how it treats a civil concept.

-Some areas of civil law, however, are so well-settled that we call them black letter law, meaning that the common precepts are such a matter of “no shit, Sherlock” that courts almost never go against them.
-We steal that shit from the old tradition of setting law books into black letter type, which still continues to this fucking day, to refer to the principles of civil law that are so widely accepted in the common law that nobody goes against them.
-While some of these black letter concepts are written down in statutes, most of them are written down in things called The Restatements, which are compendiums of accepted civil law on subjects like Torts (injury based civil law), Agency, Property, etc. We’re up to like…the third edition of The Restatements now, although most courts have only adopted the second editions in part, and that should tell you the pure fucking lack of development considering The Restatements have been in publication for like…90 fucking years.
+Some areas of civil law, however, are so well-settled that we call them black letter law, meaning that the common precepts are such a matter of “no kiddly” that courts almost never go against them.
+We steal that from the old tradition of setting law books into black letter type, which still continues to this day, to refer to the principles of civil law that are so widely accepted in the common law that nobody goes against them.
+While some of these black letter concepts are written down in statutes, most of them are written down in things called The Restatements, which are compendiums of accepted civil law on subjects like Torts (injury based civil law), Agency, Property, etc. We’re up to like…the third edition of The Restatements now, although most courts have only adopted the second editions in part, and that should tell you the pure lack of development considering The Restatements have been in publication for like…90 years.

 So that’s the first big difference: civil law is based mainly on judicial decisions and widely accepted concepts that we call common-law, which criminal law is, for the most part, statutory law.